Francisco Solano López

 From one perspective, his ambitions were the main reason for the outbreak of the war while other arguments maintain he was a fierce champion of the independence of South American nations against foreign rule and interests.
-He fought until the very end and was killed in action during the Battle of Cerro Corá, which marked the end of the war.
+He was killed in action during the Battle of Cerro Corá, which marked the end of the war and of the dictatorship.
+He is officially recognized as the country's national hero since the presidency of Colonel Rafael Franco between 1936 and 1937 after decades of liberal governments that rejected his figure as heroic.
+The date of his birth, July 24, is officially recognized as the Paraguayan Army Day, while the date of his death, March 1, is officially recognized as the National Heroes' Day and is a national holiday in the country.